(All photos by DBBD unless otherwise stated)

-Blood sausage is exactly the kind of amazing thing whose public image has suffered from a generation of supermarket pussies who like to imagine meat as something Walmart creates on a 3D printer.
+Blood sausage is exactly the kind of amazing thing whose public image has suffered from a generation of supermarket pussies who like to imagine meat as something Tesco create on a 3D printer.
 And this stovetop dish with roasted blood sausage and potatoes is the best way to eat them.

-In Austria, we have come round to the idea that diner food is actually a pretty great idea, but we’re not ready to let go of our staple diet.
-As such, we've mashed them up; this is basically goulash with fried eggs and sausages, and it’s delicious.
+In Austria, we have come round to the idea that actually a full English breakfast is a pretty great idea, but we’re not ready to let go of our staple diet.
+As such, we've mashed them up; this is goulash with fried eggs and sausages, basically, and it’s delicious.

 Bosna mit Käsekrainer

-Take a classic hot dog, pump the sausage full of cheese, and then add trowel loads of onion and curry powder.
-We're only moments away from Americans colonizing this meal in overpriced, gentrified neighborhoods.
+Take a classic hot dog, pump the sausage full of cheese and then add trowel loads of onion and curry powder.
+It really must just be moments before the Yanks try to Columbus this meal.
 Hot dogs and bad cheese?
-Americans will freak the fuck out.
+They'll freak the fuck out.